Coastal Forces of the Royal New Zealand Navy: RNZN Fairmiles post war

-All the fairmiles returned to Auckland in July 1945.
-In 1946-47 all but Q 411 were sold to private buyers who used them for passenger and/or cargo service or as pleasure craft.
-Q 411 was sold in 1965.
-Q 409 was repurchased by the navy in 1953 and resold in 1963 to become the Auckland-Waiheke ferryIris Moana.
+All the Fairmiles returned to Auckland in July 1945.
+In 1946-47 all but ML411 (Q 411) were sold to private buyers who used them for passenger and/or cargo service or as pleasure craft.
+ML411 was sold in 1965.
+ML409 (Q 409) was repurchased by the navy in 1953 and resold in 1963 to become the Auckland-Waiheke ferry Iris Moana.
 Two other former Fairmiles were renamed the Ngaroma and the Colville and used as the main ferries between Auckland and Great Barrier Island.
 They were skippered by Len Sowerby and his son Lester.

 RNZN Harbour Defence Launches

 Sixteen Harbour Defence Motor Launches (HDMLs) purchased in the United States were commissioned between March 1943 and March 1944.
-The launches were 72 ft long, displaced 54 tons and had a complement of 10.
+The launches were 72 ft long, displaced 54 tons, and had a complement of 10.
 Twin Diesels generated 270 hp on each of two shafts for a speed of 12 kn.
-They were armed with one 20mm Oerlikons, three Vickers K machine guns and six depth charges.
+They were armed with one 20mm Oerlikon, three Vickers GO machine guns and six depth charges.

 They operated as the 124th and 125th Motor Launch Flotillas, based on Auckland and Wellington respectively.
 They maintained anti-submarine patrols inside indicator loops.
 Though they were not tested by enemy action, the anti-submarine fixed defences at Wellington and Auckland attained a high degree of efficiency.

 After the war, twelve were retained, three were sold and one was transferred to the Army.
 The remaining boats were refitted and re-engined with Foden diesels.
 These were subsequently used as fishery protection, survey and reserve training boats.
 All remaining boats were named and given new pendant numbers in 1950.